learn-co-curriculum/react-hooks-redux-forms-lab/README.md

 # Set List Lab

-## Objectives
+## Learning Goals

-1. Use forms to create new elements and update the store.
+- Use forms to create new elements and update the store.
-2. Display a list of the new elements in a separate component.
+- Display a list of the new elements in a separate component.

 ## Overview